FC7004 - Research and Development Skills (Distance Learning) (2018/19)

 • a clear description of the study tasks for the learning unit, submission instruction, submission deadlines, assessment and marking criteria

-• exercise questions posted on the discussion forum on the VLE which facilitates discussion among students.
+• exercise questions posted on the discussion forum on the VLE which facilitate discussion among students.

 Students are strongly encouraged to: